 The problem becomes apparent when students encounter unfamiliar problems.
 Without metacognitive awareness, students often apply the most recently learned procedure regardless of whether it fits the problem.
 They lack the self-monitoring skills to recognise when an approach is not working or when they have misunderstood the question.

 Metacognition in mathematics involves three interrelated skills.
-First, students need mathematical awareness: understanding what they know and do not know, recognising problem types, and evaluating their own confidence levels.
+First, students need mathematical awareness.
+This means understanding what they know and don't know, recognising problem types, and evaluating their own confidence levels.
 Second, they need strategic planning: selecting appropriate methods, estimating reasonable answers, and considering alternative approaches.
 Third, they need ongoing monitoring: checking progress, detecting errors, and adjusting strategies when needed.

-Research by Schoenfeld (1985) demonstrated that expert mathematicians spend significant time planning and monitoring, while novices typically dive into calculations immediately.
+Research by Schoenfeld (1985) showed that expert mathematicians spend lots of time planning and monitoring.
+However, novices typically dive into calculations immediately.
 Teaching metacognitive skills narrows this gap, helping students approach mathematics more like experts.

 Thinking aloud is perhaps the most powerful metacognitive strategy for mathematics.
 When teachers model their internal dialogue while solving problems, they make invisible thinking visible.
-Students learn not just what to do, but how mathematicians actually think.
+Students learn what to do and how mathematicians actually think.

 Effective think-alouds include moments of uncertainty.
 Rather than presenting polished solutions, show the messy reality of problem-solving.
 "I am not immediately sure how to approach this.
 Let me read it again and identify what I am given and what I need to find."